* Major hurricane forecast to hit South Texas coast Friday night

 Houston-based energy investment bank Tudor Pickering Holt & Co said in a note not to expect significant or lasting production impacts from Harvey.
 But it said it would affect some production and disrupt refinery runs, imports and exports, "which will show up in the weekly inventory numbers for the next few weeks."

 Royal Dutch Shell Plc, Anadarko Petroleum Corp and Exxon Mobil Corp have evacuated staff from offshore oil and gas platforms in the storm's path.

 The potential for flooding at shale oil fields in south Texas that produce more than one million barrels of oil a day led several producers to curb operations.
 EOG Resources Inc said it shut some production in the Eagle Ford shale region.
 Noble Energy Inc and Statoil ASA also said they were evacuating some staff from production facilities.

-(Reporting by Brian Thevenot; Additional reporting by Ernest Scheyder and Marriana Parraga in Houston, Brian Thevenot in Corpus Christi, Texas; and Devika Krishna Kumar in New York; Writing by Lisa Shumaker; Editing by Andrew Hay and James Dalgleish)
+(Reporting by Ernest Scheyder and Marriana Parraga in Houston, and Brian Thevenot in Corpus Christi; Writing by Lisa Shumaker; Editing by Andrew Hay and James Dalgleish)